"The best containers for your indoor herb garden are glazed clay (terracotta) pots"

 But glazed clay (terracotta) are best as they retain heat well around the roots, are functional and are attractive.

 Being glazed they are usually available in many different colours, patterns and shades which means you can choose the colours to best compliment your home décor.

 You will need some soil less compost to grow your herbs in, an ordinary potting compost, peat based or non peat based is ideal.

 For best growing conditions for your herbs add some fine grade horticultural grit or Perlite to the compost.

 About 75% compost and 25% grit or Perlite is about right.

-Place a few stones in the bottom of your pot or container, this will stop the drainage hole from blocking.
+Place a few small stones in the bottom of your pot or container, this will stop the drainage hole from blocking.

 Fill your pots with the compost mix to about 5cm (2inches) below the top of the pot, gently remove your herbs from their small pots, place them in your glazed pots and cover the roots with more of your compost mix.